Costa365/lca-flights/README.md

 # LCA Flight Info API

 This project provides a FastEdge-based Python API to scrape and serve arrival and departure flight information from Larnaca Airport (LCA).
+It also include a React frontend for showing the information in the style of an airport information board.

 ## Features
 - Scrapes https://www.hermesairports.com/flight-info/arrivals-and-departures-lca every 5 minutes